Texas insurance CE and renewal

 Common mistakes to avoid

-- Missing the classroom-equivalent allocation.
+- Missing the classroom-equivalent requirement even when total hours are complete.

 Course planning